DjangoGirls/tutorial/django_forms/README.md

     form = PostForm(instance=post)

 Ok, let's test if it works!
 Let's go to `post_detail` page.
-There should be an edit button in top right corner:
+There should be an edit button in top-right corner:

 ![Edit button](images/edit_button2.png)